Cetatea de Baltă gas field

 The Cetatea de Baltă gas field is a natural gas field located in Cetatea de Baltă, Alba County, Romania.
 Discovered in 1900, it was developed by Romgaz, beginning production of natural gas and condensates in 1910.
-By 2010 the total proven reserves of the Cetatea de Baltă gas field were around 1.42 trillion ft^{3} (40 km^{3}), with a production rate of around 35 million ft^{3}/day (1×10^{5} m^{3}).
+In 2010, the total proven reserves of the Cetatea de Baltă gas field were around 1.42 trillion ft^{3} (40 km^{3}), with a production rate of around 35 million ft^{3}/day (1×10^{5} m^{3}).

 History

 The discovery of natural gas in the Transylvanian Basin in 1909 at Sărmașel led to the establishment in 1915 of the Hungarian Gas Company (U.E.G.), with headquarters in Budapest.
 The company secured concession of the gas fields at Cetatea de Baltă, Șaroș, Bazna, Zau de Câmpie, Sânger, Șincai, Nadeș, and Teleac, in order to exploit and capitalize on those natural gas deposits.
 The Union of Transylvania with Romania at the end of World War I led to the seizure of the assets of U.E.G., whose majority capital was German.
 By 1955, the gas field at Cetatea de Baltă was connected to the national distribution network, supplying natural gas to the capital city, Bucharest.

 In 2017, the Cetatea de Baltă gas field facilities conducted a training exercise to practice emergency procedures in the event of gas well explosions or fires.